helix-editor/helix/book/src/themes.md

 ### Inheritance

-Extends other themes by setting the `inherits` property to an existing theme.
+Extend other themes by setting the `inherits` property to an existing theme.

 ```toml
 inherits = "boo_berry"